iccir919/100-days-of-code/log.md

 **Today's Progress**: Completed the exercises from Chapter 9: Regular Expressions from Eloquent JavaScript

 **Thoughts:** Another day with not a lot of progress.
 After work, I went on a run with my dog, which I have not done in a while.
 I have gained a lot of weight since last summer, like 40 pounds.
 I hope to lose at least 20 pounds by the end of this challenge.
 Oh wait, this journal is about my code progress!
-I completed the exercises from the chapter about regular expressions in the book Eloquent JavaScript.
-I used the hints provided by the author.
+I have completed the exercises from the chapter about regular expressions in the book Eloquent JavaScript, but I used the hints for solving the exercises.
 I feel a little weak for having to use the hints but there was still a great sense of accomplishment when I completed the exercises.
-It is cool that these exercises have tests inlcuded in them, so I really knew when I had the correct answer.
-It took three days to complete one chapter.
-I read about the progress made by others and again comes the feeling that I have not accomplished enough.
+It is cool that these exercises have tests inlcuded with them, so I really knew when I had the correct answer.
+It took three days to complete this one chapter.
+The feeling that I have not accomplished enough crept back into my mind when I read through the tweets by others who are in the progress of completing this challenge.
 Try not to compare yourself to them, Neil; keep focused on your [goals](goals.md).

 **Links to work:**